1-800-275-4279

 From online communities to in-person support groups, there are many ways to connect with people who understand what you’re going through.
 You don’t need to go through this alone.

-Connecting with other people who have faced similar situations can provide much-needed emotional and practical support.
+Connecting with others who have faced similar situations can provide much-needed emotional and practical support.
 In addition, there are professionals available to help you navigate the transition.

 From physical therapists to mental health counselors, you can find the assistance you need to adjust to your new reality.
 Don’t be afraid to reach out for help.

-There are people who are eager to support you and help you to find the best possible outcome.
+Some people are eager to support you and help you to find the best possible outcome.

 Building a New Life After a Spinal Injury